Temporal-Logic-Based Reward Shaping for Continuing Reinforcement Learning Tasks: Related Work

-In recent years, there has been growing interest in using temporal logic in RL.
-For example, Icarte et al. propose LTL formulas \citep{toro2018teaching} and later reward machine \citep{icarte2018using}, a type of Mealy machine to specify tasks by encoding the reward functions.
-Similar to reward shaping, reward machines improve sampling efficiency with optimality guarantees.
-The main difference is that reward shaping guides learning by providing additional rewards, while reward machines rely on exposing the reward structure to the learning agent.
 Some other approaches use temporal logic formulas as constraints that must be satisfied to guarantee safety during learning \citep{alshiekh2018safe,nilsshield}.
 To that end, the actions violating the safety formula are overwritten and never taken by the learning agent.
 In our setting, these actions are not inherently unsafe but simply "not recommended" based on the provided domain knowledge.
 Not allowing the agent to take these actions can be overly restrictive, and in cases where the provided domain knowledge is not exactly correct, can lead to sub-optimal policies.